Tesla opens up Solar Roof pre-orders, answers the most important question: how much will it cost you?

 A new 3D printing technology uses electricity to create stronger objects for manufacturing

 Back in October of last year, Tesla unveiled a new project it had been secretly cracking away at behind the scenes: solar roof tiles.
-Unlike traditional solar panels that sit on top of the roof; these solar tiles would replace your roof outright — and, if all went to plan, they’d look as good as any other roof.
+Unlike traditional solar panels that sit on top of the roof, these solar tiles would replace your roof outright — and, if all went to plan, they’d look as good as any other roof.
 Just… maybe a little shinier.

 The first question that popped up on everyone’s mind seemed to be the same: “Cool!
 How much will it cost?”

 Alas, that question has proven challenging to answer.
-Tesla has given ball park estimates and comparison numbers, but there’s no one concrete answer that fits all homes.
+Tesla has given ballpark estimates and comparison numbers, but there’s no one concrete answer that fits all homes.
 Different homes have different energy needs; different structures have different roofs and different challenges (chimneys, trees, etc); different states have different tax breaks.

-Punch in your address, and it’ll spit out a custom estimate.
+Punch in your address and it’ll spit out a custom estimate.

 Here’s what one looks like:

-Tesla is tapping Google’s Project Sunroof here, which uses some 3d mapping trickery to give them a rough idea of how much roof square footage you’ve got, and how much of it is actually good for solar use.
-That gives them a ballpark estimate for the roof cost (including materials, installation, and the cost of removing your old roof), at which point they factor in the cost of a powerwall battery.
+Tesla is tapping Google’s Project Sunroof here, which uses some 3D mapping trickery to give them a rough idea of how much roof area (square footage) you’ve got, and how much of it is actually good for solar use.
+That gives them a ballpark estimate for the roof cost (including materials, installation and the cost of removing your old roof), at which point they factor in the cost of a Powerwall battery.
 Then they wrap in offsets like local tax credits and the money saved on your electric bill to give you a final cost after 30 years.

-Tesla CEO Elon Musk also shed a bit of light on how the ordering process works: once you’ve placed your order and made your way up the waiting list, they send out an engineer who works out exactly what your roof needs.
+Tesla CEO Elon Musk also shed a bit of light on how the ordering process works: Once you’ve placed your order and made your way up the waiting list, they send out an engineer who works out exactly what your roof needs.
 How much square footage of tile?
-How much of it should be solar vs non-solar?
+How much of it should be solar versus non-solar?

 That last bit is an interesting note: not all tiles they install will actually be solar tiles.
 Spots on your roof that don’t get much sun, for example, will get non-solar tiles — but they’ll look exactly the same from the street, says Elon.